el-gato-ai/Clickbait_Machine_Learning_Project/data_collection/README.md

 This directory packages the scripts that keep the `data/raw/custom` folder fresh with newly scraped Greek clickbait material.
 Two separate pipelines ship with the repo:

-1. `search_agent.py` - a LangChain/Tavily/ChatGPT agent that hunts for recent Greek articles, summarizes them, and logs them into `data/raw/custom/greek_news.xlsx`.
+1. LangChain/Tavily/ChatGPT agent that hunts for recent Greek articles, summarizes them, and logs them into `data/raw/custom/greek_news.xlsx`.
 2. `scrape_lifo.py` - a focused BeautifulSoup scraper that captures the headlines from LIFO's "Most Popular" feeds and saves the result as CSVs under `data/raw/custom/`.

 Use them together when you need a mix of curated positives (LIFO) and broader, labeled Greek articles.